 Now that Sarah and other transgender Bay Staters have the law on their side when it comes to discrimination like this, Sarah knows what to do if this ever happens again.

 That’s just part of why Sarah is so glad the Massachusetts Legislature took action and passed a bill to extend full non-discrimination protections to transgender people, securing comprehensive protections at last.
+But if the ballot measure succeeds next year, however, the kind of discrimination she faced will no longer be against the law.

 “Eventually, people will have fewer and fewer issues when transgender people are more widely accepted,” she said.
 “This bill gives everyone fair and equal rights right now.
-It just makes transgender people equal – no different from anyone else.”
+It just makes transgender people equal—no different from anyone else.”